Victor Argo

-Victor Argo (November 5, 1934 - April 7, 2004) was an American actor of Puerto Rican descent who usually played the part of a tough bad guy in his movies.
-He is best known for Mean Streets (1973), Taxi Driver (1976), Hot Tomorrows (1977), Raw Deal (1986), The Last Temptation of Christ (1988), King of New York (1990), and McBain (1991).
+Victor Argo (born Victor Jiménez; November 5, 1934 - April 7, 2004) was an American actor and musician.
+Known for his "jowly, lived-in face and a deep voice that suggested danger ahead," he was a regular in the films of directors Martin Scorsese and Abel Ferrara, often playing tough or intimidating characters.

-Early years
+Early life

-Argo was born Victor Jimenez in The Bronx, New York.
-Both of his parents were born in the town of Quebradillas, Puerto Rico.
+Argo was born Victor Jiménez in The Bronx, New York to Puerto Rican parents from Quebradillas.
+Prior to his acting career, he worked variously as a jewelry seller, a printer and a taxi driver.

+Attempting to break into show business at a time when there was much prejudice against Latino performers, he professionally adopted the surname "Argo" to better his casting chances, stating in an interview that he "felt the prejudice was against the name, not even against me."

 Career

 Stage

-Argo began his career as a stage actor.
-Attempting to break into show business at a time when there was much prejudice against Latino performers, Victor professionally adopted the surname "Argo" to better his casting chances, stating in an interview that he "felt the prejudice was against the name, not even against me."
-While performing in an Off-Broadway play during the 1960s, Argo met Yoko Ono, with whom he participated in the so-called "Happening" movement.
+Argo began his acting career on-stage.
+While performing in an Off-Broadway play during the 1960s, Argo met Yoko Ono, with whom he participated in the Happening movement.
 He met Harvey Keitel during the early stages of his career; the two actors remained close friends for nearly forty years and worked together on several films, including Bad Lieutenant which Argo helped persuade Keitel to accept the lead role for.
 In 1977, Argo became a founding member of the Riverside Shakespeare Company on New York City's Upper West Side.
 As a member, he toured the parks of Manhattan playing Lord Montague.

+Shortly before his death, Argo realized a lifelong dream of performing on Broadway when he was cast as Santiago, the owner of a cigar factory, in the Pulitzer Prize-winning drama Anna in the Tropics.

 Screen

-Argo lent his talents to nearly seventy theatrical films and forty television films and series.
+Argo lent his talents to nearly 70 theatrical films and 40 television films and series.

-Argo made his film debut in February of 1972 in Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues as the 2nd Cuban.
-Argo appeared later that same year in June in Boxcar Bertha credited as one of "The McIvers" in the opening credits.
-Argo as "McIver #1" along with David Osterhout as McIver #2, are railroad detectives charged with keeping hobo stowaways from riding in the boxcars.
+Argo made his film debut in February of 1972 in Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues.
+Argo appeared later that same year in June in Boxcar Bertha, directed by Martin Scorsese, as a railroad detective.
 Also that year, he had a small role in Unholy Rollers (November 1972).
-Often playing the part of the New York City 'heavy' or mobster on film, Argo was a favorite of such directors as Martin Scorsese, Abel Ferrara and Woody Allen.
+Often playing the part of the New York City 'heavy' or mobster on film, Argo was a favorite of such directors as Scorsese, Abel Ferrara and Woody Allen.

 His film credits include Taxi Driver (1976), King of New York (1990), The Rose (1979), New York Stories (1989), The Last Temptation of Christ (1988), Bad Lieutenant (1992), True Romance (1993), and Coyote Ugly (2000).
 He played the father of Jennifer Lopez's character in the 2001 romantic drama Angel Eyes.